Ivyratermgwangqa/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 This task involves creating a Python function called `copy_list` that returns a copy of a list.
 The function can be used to create a new list that is a copy of an existing list.

 ## Task 30 - Tuple or Not?
-In this task, you need to determine if a given variable is a tuple or not.
+In this task, you need to determine if a given variable is a tuple or falset.

 ## Task 31 - Tuple or Not?
 This task is similar to Task 30 but with a different variable.
-You need to determine if a given variable is a tuple or not.
+You need to determine if a given variable is a tuple or falset.

 ## Task 32 - Tuple or Not?
-Similar to the previous tasks, you need to determine if a given variable is a tuple or not.
+Similar to the previous tasks, you need to determine if a given variable is a tuple or falset.

 ## Task 33 - Tuple or Not?
 Again, you need

- to determine if a given variable is a tuple or not.
+ to determine if a given variable is a tuple or falset.
 This time, it's a different variable.

 ## Task 34 - Clear Strings
 In this task, you need to count how many string objects are created and deleted when variables are created and deleted.